 Vertical control shall be based on USGS datum, 1983 NAD, including one permanent benchmark.

 The profiles shall indicate existing and future building elevations as well as the level of service (basement, first floor, etc.) provided for each building.

-Miscellaneous details shall show all necessary details, including but not limited to stream crossings, special connections details, utility crossings, structure details, erosion and sediment control notes and details, etc.
+Miscellaneous details shall show all necessary details, including, but not limited to, stream crossings, special connection details, utility crossings, structure details, erosion and sediment control notes and details, etc.

 The technical specifications shall meet the requirements of the Mifflinburg Subdivision and Land Development Ordinance for sewer facilities (§ 23-413).
 In any circumstances where the provisions contained or referenced herein do not provide clear sanitary sewer construction standards, the "Contract Documents and Standard Specifications for Utility Construction in Pennsylvania," as published by the Pennsylvania Utility Contractor's Association (PUCA), shall prevail.
 Any decision for determination for construction specification clarification and or interpretation shall be made by Mifflinburg in consultation with Mifflinburg's Engineer.
 All decisions by Mifflinburg shall be final.

 The developer shall construct the sewer lateral to the edge of the right-of-way, easement, or curbline, including cleanout construction, and end with a watertight plug with a two-by-four-inch wooden board that extends from the plug to 24 inches minimum above the ground service.
 The board shall be painted with permanent green paint to identify the location of the sewer/service lateral.